Dummy-Bug/System-Design/README.md

    - Cars
    - Bikes
    - Electric vehicles (cars or bikes)
 7. On exit, users should be able to **pay via cash, card, or Fastag**.
+8. The system should **support multiple floors**, where each floor has its own set of slots for cars and bikes.
+9. The system should **support hourly pricing**, configurable separately for each vehicle type (e.g., car, bike, electric vehicle).

 ---